 Before using the jackfruit, take a few steps to ensure success when preparing it.
 The first step is shredding it.

 Warm jackfruit shreds easily with two forks, just like meat.
-There are part of the fruit that are a little more tough and fibrous, but even those parts are completely edible.
+There are parts of the fruit that are a little more tough and fibrous, but even still completely edible.
 I prefer to remove the hard seed pods before shredding and adding sauce.
+Here’s how I shred my jackfruit for tacos:

-- Warm the jackfruit in over for 10 minutes at 350 degrees.
+- Warm in oven at 425 degrees F for 10 minutes

 To keep these 100% plant-based, we’re using corn tortillas and topping our BBQ jackfruit taco “meat” with thinly sliced red cabbage and white onion for plenty of crunch, creamy diced avocado, cherry tomatoes, fresh cilantro, and a squeeze of lime juice.
 You can top these with any of your favorite taco toppings.
 (A drizzle of cashew cream is really good too!)

-- 2 (20 ounce) cans green jackfruit, drained and rinsed
+- 2 cans green jackfruit, drained and rinsed

 - 1 cup BBQ sauce, your favorite kind